 - Check for ripeness.
 Pecans are ready for harvest when the green hulls split open on the tree, dropping the nuts in their shells to the ground.
 So when you find pecans on the ground, it's time to gather them (or the squirrels will beat you to it).

 - Gather the pecans.
-Once ready, you can harvest the pecans one of two ways: Either collect them off the ground as they fall or shake the tree to dislodge them.
+Once ready, you can harvest the pecans 1 or 2 ways: Either collect them off the ground as they fall or shake the tree to dislodge them.

 - Inspect the quality of the nuts.
 Look the pecans over and discard any with wormholes or other signs of damage.

 - Dry the nuts.
-Allow the nuts to air dry for two weeks in their shells.
+Allow the nuts to air dry for 2 weeks in their shells.

 - Test for dryness.
 Remove several nuts from the shell and try to break them in half.
 If they break cleanly, the nuts are dry and ready for use.